-Does the applicant have any existing I ife insurance policies or annuity contracts in force with any insurer?
-Referred to as t he "Existing I nsurance" qu estion.
+Does the applicant have an ny existing life insurance policies or annuity contracts in n force with a ny insurer?
+Referred to as the e "Existing Ins urance" qu estion.

-Is the purchase of this life insurance intended to replace any existing annulty contract or life insurance policy, including taking a loan from an existing insurance policy or surrendering, partially surrendering, modifying, amending or otherwise terminating any existing life insurance policy or annuity contract as a result of this application?
+Is the purchase of this life insurance intended to replace any existing annuity contract or life insurance policy, including taking a loan from an existing insurance policy or surrendering, partially surrendering, modifying, amending or otherwise annuity contract as a result of this application?
 Referred to as the "Intent to Replace" question.